 Spend a Day at City Park

 You can easily spend an entire day outdoors at New Orleans City Park.
-Browse the park’s artistic offerings at the Sydney and Walda Besthoff Sculpture Garden and the Enrique Alférez Sculpture Garden, plan a family-friendly outing at the newly renovated Storyland, or have a picnic near Big Lake and ask about some of the park’s recreation rentals.
+Browse the park’s artistic offerings at the Sydney and Walda Besthoff Sculpture Garden and the Enrique Alférez Sculpture Garden, plan a family-friendly outing at Storyland, or have a picnic near Big Lake and ask about some of the park’s recreation rentals.
+If you’re feeling sporty, City Park’s disc golf courses are a great way to explore the park and enjoy some friendly competition, too.
 There’s plenty to see, do, and experience at this sprawling Mid-City oasis.

 Walk, bike or run the Lafitte Greenway

 The Lafitte Greenway is a 2.6-mile linear park that runs from Mid-City to the foot of the French Quarter in New Orleans.
-When traversing the trail by foot or on two wheels, you’ll run into restaurants and retail shops, exercise groups and designated play areas, farmers markets and green spaces.
-Stop into a beer garden for a refreshing sip, or hike the trail all the way to Armstrong Park.
+When traversing the trail by foot or on two wheels, you’ll run into restaurants and retail shops, exercise groups, designated play areas, farmers markets, and green spaces.
+Stop into a beer garden for a refreshing sip, grab a bagel from Flour Moon Bagels, catch an outdoor show at Broadside, or hike the trail all the way to Armstrong Park.
 The Greenway is ever-evolving, with new points of interest popping up every few months.

 Secluded swamp tours